TERMS AND CONDITIONS OF BUSINESS

 5.1.
 Standard (2-3 working days) delivery charges may be waived on all orders of prebuilt Elo products in excess of £250 excluding VAT for delivery to UK Mainland destinations at the discretion of the Company.
 The seller reserves the right to withdraw the promotion at any time without notice.

 5.2.
-Free delivery promotion does not apply to:
+The waiving of delivery charges shall not apply to: